-Exercise your right to a healthy and social retirementSubmitted by Prosperity Advisory Group on February 2nd, 2019
+Exercise your right to a healthy and social retirementSubmitted by Prosperity Advisors on February 2nd, 2019

 Let’s imagine you’ve taken the Fit-To-Retire readiness assessment and your top two goals are getting in tip-top shape and creating a new social network outside of the office.
 Wouldn’t it be great to kill two birds with one stone and meet new friends while you’re working out?